KushBlazingJudah/feditext/README.md

 ## Running

-Feditext is not in a very usable state, however a Makefile is included.
+Feditext can be built easily using the included Makefile:

 - `build` builds a **release** build; this strips out some data that is necessary for debugging.
-- `dev` builds a **developer** build; debugging information is left intact and the race detector is turned on.
+- `dev` builds a **developer** build; debugging information is left intact.
 - `run` runs a **developer** build.

 Less important targets: